Groups and individuals using the Arboretum should be aware of the following rules:

 While the Arboretum does not serve food, it is located close to many restaurants and retail food businesses in Jamaica Plain (zip code 02130), Roslindale Village (zip code 02131), and West Roxbury (zip code 02132).
 Stop by the Hunnewell Visitor Center for maps of local eateries.
 We would be pleased to help you explore nearby neighborhoods for a true taste of Boston!

 The Arnold Arboretum welcomes visitors but must also protect its world-class collection of plants and historic landscape.
-Picnicking on the grounds is not permitted, and barbeques are prohibited.
+Picnicking on the grounds is not permitted, and barbecues are prohibited.

 Preventing Ticks on People & Pets

-Experts predict that natural areas and parks like the Arboretum may host larger than usual tick populations this year.
-This problem stems from a variety of environmental factors, which have been compounded by a mild winter.
+Experts have found that natural areas and parks like the Arboretum have growing tick populations due to a variety of environmental factors, including milder winters.
 Here are some tips to protect yourself:

 - Avoid wooded and bushy areas with high grass and leaf litter.